What is the Osher Lifelong Learning Institute?

 [email protected] offers over a hundred different courses in any given year, covering a wide range of subjects.
 These include the arts, science, literature, psychology, history, finance, technology, environment, politics and religion.
 We also cover topical subjects such as poetry, travel and current events.

 Most Osher classes meet one time per week for 90 minutes each; some classes run for four weeks and others eight weeks.

 Starting with the Fall 2021 Semester, Osher will offer classes in online, in-person and hybrid format.

 Where is the [email protected] campus?

-Most of our classes (unless otherwise noted in our course catalog) occur at the Waters-Moss Memorial Wildlife Area: 1905 Hillcrest Drive, Columbia, MO 65201
+In-person classes (unless otherwise noted in our course catalog) occur at the Waters-Moss Memorial Wildlife Area, 1905 Hillcrest Drive, Columbia, MO 65201.